lucasbittar/gostack-challenge-02/README.md

 ### Challenge

-Create the first step for an app for a fake logistics company called FastFeet with the following goals:
+Create the first step for fake logistics company app called FastFeet with the following goals:

 - User authentication using JWT
 - Create a single user with admin capabilities to add/edit recipients